capital-G/supercollider-wiki/Unit-Testing-Guide.md

 **Monkey testing** is a technique that uses randomized input (often in large quantities) to try to "throw a wrench" in the system.
-It is important to make sure that if a failure happens, it can be recorded an repeated (in other words, you should be able to find the wrench after you've thrown it!).
+It is important to make sure that if a failure happens, it can be recorded and repeated (in other words, you should be able to find the wrench after you've thrown it!).
 This kind of test is also called a **smoke test**.

 As you can probably tell, these terms are not strictly defined and usually reflect intent more than